michaelkeeling/SATURN2015-Microservices-Workshop/outcomes/initial-topic-list.md

 43. Eventual consistency of data
 44. polyglot architectures
 45. what are the boundaries / limits of microservices?
 Where does it fit in?
-46. visualizging and understanding the design
+46. visualizing and understanding the design
-47. domain modelling
+47. domain modeling
 48. What skills required?
 49. Anti-patterns
-50 Applicatable domains
+50 Applicable domains
-51. How sophisiticated / disciplined must a team be?
+51. How sophisticated / disciplined must a team be?
 Is there a microservices fluency?
-52. Logic i nthe endpoints
+52. Logic in the endpoints
 53. Symatic translation
-54. All we have ard Bad examples -- moving from model to ipmlementation
+54. All we have ard Bad examples -- moving from model to implementation
 55. Bad domain examples -- e.g "customer", "loan", ...

 Full, initial topic list